-Due to popular demand for our first online writing workshop last year, we are running a second winter course and do hope you can join us!
+Due to popular demand for our first online writing workshop last year, we are running another winter course and do hope you can join us!

 What is the role of storytelling in a time when the stories have failed, when people have stopped believing in a happy ending?
 When there is nothing left to say, what is there left to say?
 This workshop will explore the role of writing in these times of social and ecological unravelling, how to bear witness, and make meaning, as we navigate collapse.